-What does food science have to do with humanitarian aid?
+What does food science have to do with aid and development?

 Perhaps the better question is: why isn’t food science widely utilized for humanitarian and development purposes?
-An emerging field called Humanitarian Food Science and Technology (HFST) offers innovative solutions to food insecurity and malnutrition.
+An emerging field called Food Science for Relief and Development (FSRD) offers innovative solutions to food insecurity and malnutrition.

-First, let’s define HFST: The application of food science and technology to enhance food security, health, and economic prosperity for global humanitarian and development purposes.
+First, let’s define FSRD: The application of food science and technology to enhance food security, health, and economic prosperity for global humanitarian and development purposes.

 Why Food Science and Technology?

 Food-related aid has traditionally centered on 1) humanitarian crises and emergency response, 2) agriculture and 3) nutrition.
 There’s no denying the importance of each of these.
 But a comprehensive food system would tie the three together.
 It would focus on long-term sustainability as well as food that’s fit for purpose.
 Food science, directly applied to humanitarian and development needs, can be that connective tissue.

 Emphasis on long-term development challenges to include prevention, relief, and improvement